 Nanotechnology is the newest and least understood way of managing chronic pain.
 It is not a treatment in and of itself but, rather, a new way of performing minimally invasive surgery at a level of detail smaller than the diameter of a human hair.

 None of these four procedures is guaranteed to work for every patient.
 Furthermore, researchers do not fully understand the mechanisms behind how each one works.
 But we do know the four treatments are becoming increasingly more popular as alternatives to pain medication and surgery.
-If we had to bet on the future, we would say that PRP and stem cell therapies offer the most promise of the four.
+If we had to bet on the future, we would say that PRP and total nucleated cell therapies offer the most promise of the four.
 As regenerative medicine procedures, their main purpose is not to treat symptoms, it is to encourage healing.
 That is the best way to manage chronic pain.